 You should pay $8/square foot for an electric radiant floor for the materials.
 For estimate purposes, the best figure for the material alone is between $10 to $12/per square foot.
 You expect to spend about $16, including the materials and professional installation.
 Yet, it also depends on the cost of electricity and the location where you live.
 You can estimate the operating prices between 50 cents to $1 per day.
 Yet, it is the cost for an 8 x 10-foot bath if the system works 24 hours a day.
 The operating cost will be 25 cents to 35 cents per day.
 This cost is for the exact measurement (8 x 10-foot bathroom) when running it for 8 hours daily.

-- It is crucial for the designer and the installer to be aware of the system’s power needs.
-It is because of the large amounts of heat that need to deliver by the heating cable.
+- The designer and the installer must be aware of the system’s power needs.
+It is because of the large amounts of heat that need to be delivered by the heating cable.

 - · A supply of 120 Volts and up to 15 Amps is enough to heat a small bathroom.

 - · Manufacturers can also produce cables with commercial service voltages.
 These voltage figures are 208 VAC and 277 VAC.